 On October 25, 2001, the California Court of Appeals affirmed the dismissal of a reimbursement case filed by a labor union, Operating Engineers Local 12, et al. Plaintiffs voluntarily dismissed the case due to interlocutory rulings by the trial court that limited their claims, and the court of appeals affirmed these dismissal orders.
-The deadline for plaintiffs to seek additional appellate review of the ruling has not expired.
+Plaintiffs sought class certification on behalf of other similarly situated California unions.
+As of November 6, 2001, the deadline for plaintiffs to seek additional appellate review of the ruling had not expired.

 On October 5, 2001, a jury returned a verdict in favor of the defendants in Tompkin v.
 Brown & Williamson Tobacco Corp., et al., a conventional product liability case in the United States District Court for the Northern District of Ohio.
 Lorillard is a defendant in the case.
 Plaintiff has filed a motion for new trial.
-The court has not ruled on the motion for new trial.
+As of November 6, 2001, the court had not ruled on the motion for new trial.